Washoe people: Historical life cycle

 Fall was the richest in food season of the year as all ways of obtaining the food could have been performed.
 The winter period was the time of starvation as the stocks of food run out quickly and almost no food could have been obtained over the coldest months of the year.
 However, Washoe people learned how to survive the hardest time of the year by learning how to use the resources the land had given them.
 They knew they needed to keep the balance as each way of obtaining food was equally crucial for these people to survive.

 Anthropologist Ernestine Friedl has noted that men and women's cooperation in gathering food lead to "no individual distributions of food and relatively little difference in male and female rights," contributing to gender equality amongst the pre-colonial Washoe.

 Language

-The Washoe / Wašiw language or Wá:šiw ʔítlu (today: Wašiw Wagayay) has been regarded as a language isolate, However, it is sometimes tentatively regarded as part of the controversial Hokan language family.
+The Washoe / Wašiw language or wá:šiw ʔítlu (today: wašiw wagayay) has been regarded as a language isolate, However, it is sometimes tentatively regarded as part of the controversial Hokan language family.
 The language is written in the Latin script.

-The Wašiw language is now considered a moribund language as only a handful of fluent elder speakers use the language.
-There has been a recent revival of the language and culture within the Tribe.
-"Wašiw Wagayay Maŋal" (the "house where Wašiw is spoken") was the first attempt by the Wašiw people to renew their language for the future generations.
+The Wašiw language is now considered an endangered language as only a handful of fluent elder speakers use the language.
+There has been a recent revival of the language and culture within the Tribe. "wašiw wagayay maŋal" (the "house where Wašiw is spoken") was the first attempt by the Wašiw people to renew their language for the future generations.
 The tribe currently relies on the tribal Cultural Resource Department to provide language classes to the community.
 However, there has recently been a pedagogical shift within the tribe, and the youth have become the focal point of language and culture programs.